This article has links to products and services we love, which we may make commission from.

 If you don’t have contactless, make sure you know your PIN as every time you use your card in Scotland, you will have to enter this to pay.

-Make sure you carry some and change as well, as the car parking machines don’t give change to you when you pay.
+Make sure you carry some and change as well, as the car parking machines don’t give you a change when you pay.

-ATMs are readily available around the country but can be more difficult to find in the rural parts.
+ATMs are readily available nationwide but can be more difficult to find in rural areas.

-If you need to get cash out, then try and use an ATM attached to a bank like the ones in small shops will have a charge added to them for the privilege of using it.
+If you need to get cash out, then try and use an ATM attached to a bank, like the ones in small shops, which will have a charge added to them for the privilege of using it.

 This will add to any currency charges you incur.